camba1/langChainDemo/README.md

 - **LangServe** to create and serve the application inference endpoints
 - **LangChain Templates** to pull pre-existing application templates
-- **Langchain** to interact with the LLM models and build the application logic.
+- **LangChain** to interact with the LLM models and build the application logic.
 - **LangChain Hub** to pull pre-existing LLM prompts
 - **OpenAI GPT 3.5 Turbo**, **GPT 4** as well as **Nous Hermes 2 Mixtral 8x7B MoE** (via [OpenRouter](https://openrouter.ai/docs#quick-start))
 - **LangSmith** integration for observability, tracing, metrics and evaluation.
-See the section on Langsmith for details on how to enable sending data to Langsmith
+See the section on LangSmith for details on how to enable sending data to Langsmith

 The sister repository [LangChain Demo Client](https://github.com/camba1/langchainDemoClient ) includes simple client examples that can be used to call